deepsense-ai/seahorse/docs/index.md

 </div>

-### Example 3 - Analyze the Data Using a Notebook
+### Example 3 - Analyze the Data Using a Python Notebook

-The goal of this exercise is to show how to use an embedded [Notebook](operations/notebook.html) to interactively analyze data.
+The goal of this exercise is to show how to use an embedded [Python Notebook](operations/python_notebook.html) to interactively analyze data.

 #### Create a New Workflow

 <p style="text-align:center; float:right" >
     <img class="img-responsive" style="padding: 1em;" src="./img/examples_workflow3.png" />
-    <em>Analyze the Data Using a Notebook</em>
+    <em>Analyze the Data Using a Python Notebook</em>
 </p>